JereKuusela/valheim-upgrade_world/README.md

 - Safe zone items: List of items used for the automatic player base detection.
 By default includes structures that have the player base effect.
 - How many adjacent zones are included in the safe zone: Size of the player base protection.
 Default value 1 means 3x3 zones per player base structure to ensure proper coverage.
 Value -1 can be used to disable the player base detection.
-- Safe distance around the player: Excludes zones that are too close to the players (in meters).
-All commands allow specifying the minimum distance so using this setting is not really needed.
-- Custom points: Coordinates and distances to exclude zones.
-Format: x1,z1,min1,max1|x2,z2,min2,max2|...

 Other settings are: